 I think what I liked most about the book was it’s Fleming effect.
 Fantastic encounters with ghosts and power spirits are embedded in the day to day realities of policing in real locations and provided deep historical context.
 There were two major twists for me where Aaronovitch violated my expectations for how the story would progress: the first is that a series of puzzling attacks are show to be part of a larger ritual based on the script of a play and the second is when it becomes clear after the entity behind the attacks mounts a successful counter-ambush that Peter’s involvement was not fortuitous but part of a deeply laid plan.

-The book would have been very satisfying just with it’s strong sense of place and character, but the plot twists took it to another level.
+The book would have been very satisfying just with its strong sense of place and character, but the plot twists took it to another level.
 The magic in the series feels to me like the impact that learning about X-Rays, sound recording, or the telephone might have on someone from the 17th century: strange but not inconceivable.

 Related Posts and Articles